-A massive, 170-year-old scroll that was discovered in Dublin provides a definitive link between Prince William, the future King of England, and a Irish relative.
+A massive, 170-year-old scroll that was discovered in Dublin provides a definitive link between Prince William, the future King of England, and an Irish relative.

-The Independent reports on the scroll that is now on tour throughout Ireland, and how it connects both Princes William and Harry to a distant Irish relative on their mother, the late Princess Diana’s, side.
+The Independent reported on the scroll, that had been on tour throughout Ireland, and how it connects both Princes William and Harry to a distant Irish relative on their mother, the late Princess Diana’s, side.

 The scroll, known now as the Morpeth Roll, was a massively long - nearly three times the length of Croke Park in Dublin - thank you and goodbye note to George Howard, Lord Viscount Morpeth, when he left his post as chief secretary for Ireland in 1841.

 In his role, Lord Viscount Morpeth was a popular politician champion for Catholics and their emancipation.